 93. A Project Board (PB) will be established to provide direction to the IP comprising of national and subnational representatives.
 The PB will be chaired by the MAIL.
 The PB will convene quarterly to discuss project progress and approve annual work plans.
 The PB will comprise MAIL, NEPA, MRRD, UNDP, Provincial representatives of MAIL and MRRD, Kabul University.
 Additionally, other representatives from relevant Ministries may be represented on the Project Board: this will be determined at the inaugural meeting of the PB during the project inception period.
 It is proposed that UNDP will co-chair the PB.
-The Project Board are reviewed and recommended for approval during the Project Appraisal Committee (PAC) meeting.
+The Project Manager will be an ex officio member of PB responsible for taking minutes.
+Potential members of the Project Board are reviewed and recommended for approval during the Project Appraisal Committee (PAC) meeting.
 Representatives of other stakeholders can be included in the PB as appropriate.